-Both Wix and Shopify allow you to accept payments via a variety of different methods.
+Both Wix or Shopify allow you to accept payments via a variety of different methods.
 In either case, you will be able to accept most of the major types of payment (credit, debit, PayPal, etc).
 However, Shopify ultimately includes more options.

 Most notably, Wix does not allow you to use Apple Pay or other emerging payment methods provided by social media channels such as Facebook, Pinterest, or Twitter.

+Now, let’s compare how Wix vs Shopify compare in optimizing your website for mobile users.
 With Wix, any website you create is automatically formatted so that it will look good on mobile.
 You are then able to change up the mobile settings on the builder using the mobile editor feature.

 If you are using an ADI site, you can even edit the mobile and desktop version of your site directly from a phone or tablet application.